brunoprela/brunoprela/README.md

 ## About Me

-Software engineer with a deep interest in AI and quantitative finance.
+Full-stack software engineer with a deep interest in system design, algorithms, AI, machine learning, databases and quantitative finance.

 ## Projects